ohmaegod/module-2-exam-wisdm-group-7/README.md

 ### Instructions
 In the `src/` folder, modify the given notebook to create a working TensorFlow model.
 You may also include additional `.py` files in this folder for your development if necessary.

-Additionally modify the given `README.md` file that provides a brief overview of the architecture, a guide in reproducing the given results, and the results itself of your deep learning model.
-You may use the space indicated at the bottom of this markdown file.
+Additionally, provide a brief overview of the architecture, a guide in reproducing the given results, and the results itself of your deep learning model when creating your pull request.
+This would be available once you're drafting a pull request which gives you an area to fill out the details.

 ### Expected Results
 A working `tensorflow` model that classifies activity type through signals (time series).